bdytx5/choline/README.md

 we must simplify

+If u have ideas, feel free to make pull requests.

+my email is byyoung3@gmail.com if u want to chat

 choline.pro

 <insert motivational quote about startups that won't actually help>

+Currently, the main goal is to automate a lot of the processes of training models, as well as ease the process of using p2p GPU's on vast.ai
+The plan may change, but currently this project is focused of building a simple wrapper around Torch, and building a backend that can utilize this wrapper to automate training on vast.ai, as well as make improvements on top of the exisitng Torch library.

 best to read txt's in order of [idk, gameplan, envstuff]